ianmurfinxyz/space_invaders/README.md

   <img src="img/invaders.png" alt="crab octopus squid cuttle"/>
 </p>

 # Space Invaders Part II ...
-Tribute :space_invader:
+Tribute :space_invader: :guitar:

 This is clone of the 1979 game space invaders part II implemented in C++ with a single file custom engine using SDL2 and Opengl 2.1 (because my computer is kinda old :persevere:).
 SDL2 is used